Dimension is polynomial in height for posets with planar cover graphs: Introduction

 In this paper, we study finite partially ordered sets, \emph{posets} for short, and we assume that readers are familiar with the basics of the subject, including chains and antichains; minimal and maximal elements; height and width; order diagrams (also called Hasse diagrams); and linear extensions.
 For readers who are new to combinatorics on posets, several of the recent research papers cited in our bibliography include extensive background information.

 Following the traditions of the subject, \textit{elements} of a poset are also called \textit{points}.
 Recall that when $P$ is a poset, an element $x$ is \textit{covered} by an element $y$ in $P$ when $x<y$ in $P$ and there is no element $z$ of $P$ with $x<z<y$ in $P$.
 We associate with $P$ an ordinary graph $G$, called the \textit{cover graph} of $P$, defined as follows.
-The vertex set of $G$ is the ground set of $P$, and distinct elements/vertices $x$ and $y$ are adjacent in $G$ when either $x$ is covered by $y$ in $P$ or $y$ is covered by $x$ in $P$.
+The vertex set of $G$ is the ground set of $P$, and distinct elements (now also called \emph{vertices}) $x$ and $y$ are adjacent in $G$ when either $x$ is covered by $y$ in $P$ or $y$ is covered by $x$ in $P$.
+We consider the edges of $G$ oriented by the order relation of $P$, i.e.\ an edge $xy$ is oriented from $x$ to $y$ when $x$ is covered by $y$ in $P$.

 Dushnik and Miller~\cite{DM41} defined the \emph{dimension} of a poset $P$, denoted $\dim(P)$, as the least positive integer $d$ such that there are $d$ linear orders $L_1,\dots,L_d$ on the ground set of $P$ such that $x\le y$ in $P$ if and only if $x\le y$ in $L_i$ for each $i\in\set{1,\dots,d}$.
 In general, there are many posets that have the same cover graph, and among them, there may be posets which have markedly different values of height, width and dimension.
 Indeed, it is somewhat surprising that we are able to bound any combinatorial property of a finite poset in terms of graph theoretic properties of its cover graph.